usaid-cs/yesterday-i-learned/random.md

 1. 🤘😝🤘 is sign language for "I love you" where Isco was playing.
 1. Star Wars characters often have a problem with not knowing their real dads.
 1. "First do no harm" is not in the Hippocratic Oath, but the idea is there.
-1. "Bluechips" are large companies with huge market caps.
-They are usually safe, and don't move up and down much.
 1. For a tongue twister, try "il y a eu une erreur".
 1. For some reason, "À la une" ("at the one") translates to "headlines".
 1. In the past, illegal immigrants could file (income) taxes and get refunds.